Go on to Part Five

 Pennsylvania Farm Show Arena

-attendees at the show.
-Some in
+the support act.
+Some in attendance

-attendance expected John McLaughlin to also be on the bill.
+expected John McLaughlin to also be on the bill.
 This was just a rumor that circulated at the

 time and McLaughlin was definitely not there.
 It was a pretty full

 house with somewhere in the neighborhood of 8,000 people present.
-Giant was well received by the Zappa fans, as
+The Farm Show Arena, as can be surmised by

-as can be surmised by its name, was not much more than a big barn, with dirt floors
+its name, was not much more than a big barn, with dirt floors and terrible

-and terrible acoustics.
-At one point,
+acoustics.
+At one point, the sound man

-the sound man was asked why he was using so much echo, to which he replied that
+was asked why he was using so much echo, to which he replied that he was using none at all.
+A local

-he was using none at all.
-This was an added date, not on the original
+This was an added date, not on the original schedule, and was presented

-schedule, and was presented by Electric Factory Concerts, one of the biggest
+by Electric Factory Concerts, one of the biggest concert promotion firms on the

-John, who was a big Zappa fan and had been looking forward to this show,
+fan and had been looking forward to this show, described the Arena as a “rodeo

-described the Arena as a “rodeo hall” and was so upset by the poor acoustics
+hall” and was so upset by the poor acoustics that he refused to listen to

 Harrisburg